How Long Term Planning Differs From Short Term Optimization

 Reducing volatility in the current portfolio

-Timing decisions based on near term assumptions
+Timing decisions based on near-term assumptions

-Over long lives, that assumption rarely holds.
+Over long lives, the assumption of stable conditions rarely holds.

-What Long Term Planning Prioritizes
+What Long-Term Planning Prioritizes

-Instead of asking, “What is best right now?” it asks:
+Long-term planning starts from a different premise.
+Instead of asking "What is best right now?" it asks: "What will still work as circumstances change?"

 The goal is not to optimize a single decision, but to build a structure that remains usable across decades.